 Kyocera Echo is a dual-touchscreen Android phone destined for Sprint?
-[UPDATED]Alex Wagner - Senior News Editor
+[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Sprint's big event with David Blaine is going down tonight (and we'll be there covering it live), but a new report claims to know exactly what the carrier has up its sleeve for tonight.
 According to the Wall Street Journal and "a person familiar with the device," Sprint will be teaming up with Kyocera to introduce a handset called the Echo, which will sport two 3.5-inch touchscreens and Android.
 The two displays will allegedly be adjustable, allowing them to be placed side by side or have one display hidden beneath the other, and will also allow users to drag content between the two screens.